PotHix/pothix.github.com/content/posts/oxford-tolkien.md

 visit Oxford?".
 It's a historical city and Tolkien himself wrote most part of his books there.

-I used Oxfordbus company as transport from Heathrow Airport to Oxford center.
-I choose a cozy house to say via Airbnb for 3 days and 2 nights.
+I used the Oxfordbus company as transport from Heathrow Airport to Oxford center and choose a cozy house to stay via Airbnb for 3 days and 2 nights.

 Everything in Oxford closes really early.
 I got there around 4pm and there was nothing to do anymore.
 I tried to visit the Bodleian Library, but it was